mhorga/mhorga.github.io/_posts/2016-04-18-using-metalkit-part-9.markdown

 Hmm, but it's still a square!
 Yes, it is, because we still don't have the notion of `depth` and the cube looks just flat.
 It's time to tweak some math logic now.
 We don't need to use the `Matrix` struct anymore because the __simd__ framework offers us similar data structures and math functions we can readily use.
 We can easily rewrite our transform functions to work with __matrix_float4x4__ instead of the custom `Matrix` struct we used.

 But how do 3D objects end up on our 2D screens, you might ask.
-This process takes each pixel through a series of transformations: first we use a __modelMatrix__ that transforms the pixel from `object space` to `world space`.
+This process takes each pixel through a series of transformations.
+First the __modelMatrix()__ transforms the pixel from `object space` to `world space`.
 This matrix is the one we already know, the one responsible for translations, rotations and scaling.
 With the newly rewritten functions above, the `modelMatrix` could look like this:

 {% highlight swift %}
 func modelMatrix() -> matrix_float4x4 {